 Please utilize the teachers.
 That is why they are there!
 I’ve heard so many parents say they couldn’t do this or that but did not seek help.
-Don’t get me wrong, yes teachers are supposed to check in with the parents a certain amount of times per week depending on that school.
+Don’t get me wrong, yes teachers are expected to check in with the parents a certain amount of times per week depending on the school arrangements.

 BUT!
 Issues happen unexpectedly and teachers can’t help with a problem they do not know exist.